RockstarLang/rockstar2/codewithrockstar.com/02-values-and-variables.md

 - **Mysterious** - the value of any variable that hasn’t been assigned a value, denoted by the keyword `mysterious`.

 ## Literals

-String literals in Rockstar use double quotes:
+String literals in Rockstar use double quotes.
+To include a

 ## Variables

 Rockstar supports three different kinds of variables.